Latest Metals server versions

 Status bar: Editor client implements the

-Decoration protocol: Editor client impliments the Decoration Protocol.
+Decoration protocol: Editor client implements the Decoration Protocol.

 Tree view: Editor client implements the Tree View Protocol.